Welcome to the Churchwardens’ page of the Newcastle Diocesan website.

 For the latest edition of the Archdeacons' Visitation News, please click here.

 These are a series of questions produced annually by the Archdeacons, which may cover a range of subjects to do with the life of the church and the local community.
 They also ask if there is anything the churchwardens wish to bring to their Archdeacon’s attention.

 Training days for new churchwardens are held annually by both Archdeacons, and other events are held from time to time.
 You will find details here as soon as they are available.

 Church and Churchyard

 Each Church is required to have a Terrier and Inventory, which should be kept up to date and checked every year by the Churchwardens.
 A Log Book also needs to be kept to record all repairs and alterations when they are carried out, noting exactly what has been done and how.
-An electronic version of the Terrier has been produced by the diocese – please contact your Archdeacon for details.
+Electronic versions of the Log Book and Property Register (Terrier and Inventory) can be downloaded here:

 Valuable items should be properly listed, valued, insured and photographed.
 This information should be in a different safe place from the valuables themselves.

 There is a legal framework covering permission to carry out repairs or alterations to church fabric and furnishings (the Faculty Jurisdiction Rules).
 New rules are in force from 1st January 2016 which are intended to simplify the system and widen the scope of works that can be carried out without a faculty.
 Proposed work will be now classified as either being on the A list, B List or requiring a Faculty.